 Committee members are appointed by the Premier to represent the interests of Aboriginal people throughout the state in the protection and preservation of Aboriginal heritage.

 Fiona Singer is an Arabana and Southern Arrernte woman resident in Adelaide.
-Fiona is the current Chairperson of the Arabana Aboriginal Corporation.
+Fiona is a previous Chairperson of the Arabana Aboriginal Corporation.
 Fiona has over 25 years’ experience working within both Commonwealth and State Governments, and has qualifications in management.

 Fiona is passionate about heritage, and has a comprehensive knowledge and appreciation of the cultural, social and economic needs and challenges of Aboriginal people and communities in South Australia, particularly native title holders.

-Glen Wingfield is a Kokatha man who lives in Port Augusta.
-Glen has had deep experience in Aboriginal heritage matters throughout his career, including as the current Kokatha Aboriginal Corporation’s Heritage Manager.
+Glen Wingfield is a Kokatha / Arabana man from Port Augusta.
+Glen has had deep experience in Aboriginal heritage matters throughout his career, including as the Kokatha Aboriginal Corporation’s Heritage Manager.

 Glen provides leadership in the preservation and protection of Aboriginal heritage, particularly to exploration and mining companies.
-Glen also has experience in Aboriginal site recording.
-Glen actively works to pass on his knowledge to younger Aboriginal people.
+He is a former Chairperson of Kokatha Aboriginal Corporation.